Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_management_resources.md

 [**configure_management_resources**](#overview) [*see validation for type*](#Validation) (optional)

-If specified, will customize the "Management" landing zone settings and resources.
+If specified, will customize the "management" landing zone settings and resources.

 ## Default value